-With 123 Form Builder, you can easily set up your email notifications and customize your messages.
+With our form builder, you can easily set up your email notifications and customize your messages.

 By default, we send email notifications from email@example.com.
 In this article, you will learn how to send emails using your own custom domain email.

-First, go to the Notifications section of your form.
+First, go to the Emails section of your form.
 Then, expand the From and Reply-to options menu.

 After that, open the From email dropdown.
-Here you have three options available:
+Here you have two options available:

 We incorporated an SPF email authentication tool for the custom email option.
 This is to ensure that only authentic domains/users send email notifications.
 We wanted to avoid spam emails, email bounce-backs and to prevent any phishing attempts that are pretending to be a legitimate business.